• Hogfish

 • Place in the refrigerator overnight.

-Making The Hogfish Pho Broth
+Making The Fish Pho Broth

 • Char you onion and ginger in a pan over medium high heat.
 Remove and set aside.